Ericsson/ecchronos/docs/METRICS.md

 ```

 ## Metric Status Logger
-Whenever metric is enabled, a logger is triggered which monitors metrics for
+Whenever metric is enabled, a logger is triggered which monitor metrics for
 repair failures within a defined time window.
 If number of repair failures
-overshoot the number(`repair_failures_count`) configured in ecc.yml within a time
+overshoot the number(`repair_failures_count`) configured in ecc.yml within the time
 window then ecchronos metrics are printed in debug logs.

 Repair failures threshold is handled by a property `statistics.repair_failures_count`.
 The